JonathanCrider/asteroids/README.md

 macOS only: [click here to download](https://drive.google.com/file/d/14ZQ4nNw7SEzKzvQYVxIkAf4-Dy6XBFOd) the `.dmg`, then drag/drop the file into your Applications folder.

-It's not signed, so you will need to do the following to open it on your machine:
+It's not signed, so you will need to allow MacOS to bypass some of the security warnings.

-### Option A

-1. Right-click the app → Open.
-2. macOS will show a warning, but this time it will allow you to click Open.

-### Option B

-On more recent versions of macOS, you may need to approve it from System Settings -> Privacy & Security:
+As always, please use caution and common sense when installing unknown applications on your machine.

 1. **Try opening the app**
    - Double-click the `Asteroids.app` inside the `Asteroids-Launcher.dmg`.